How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The translucent skin covered in vernix creates a mysterious beauty.

-[8 to 14 days after birth: The golden period for newborns]
+[8-14 days after birth: The golden period for newborns]

 The shooting period most recommended by professionals.

-[15-21 days after birth: the start of change]
+[15-21 days after birth: The beginning of change]

-[22-28 days after birth: End of neonatal period]
+[22-28 days after birth: End of the neonatal period]

 But the most important thing is the health of the mother and baby.